timdgn/Youtube_downloader_AWS_Lambda/README.md

 - AWS S3 for:
   - Video/audio files storage
   - Cookies storage
-  - User message history storage
+- AWS DynamoDB for storing user message history and interactions
 - AWS Secrets Manager for securely managing the Telegram bot token
 - AWS API Gateway for the Telegram webhook
 - AWS IAM for managing permissions